cwy20030/ActiGlobe/articles/Time-Shift.md

 )
 ```

-![Figure 1.
+![Figure 2.
 An Overview of Adjusted
-Recording](images/Adjusted_Overview.png)
+Recordin](images/Adjusted_Overview.png)

-Figure 1.
-An Overview of Adjusted Recording
+Figure 2.
+An Overview of Adjusted Recordin

 We can also use the following code to look at each daily recording
 separately.
 Note that the code below was intentionally left without